bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
+* Review BYC again
+* Audit both Vegan and Dream
-* Some reviews and revisions
+* Reviews and revisions
 * Am I being clear on the difference between Bobtail and Yearling's Bobtail?
-* Audit Cremated
-* Review BYC again
+    * Make it an Uncanny annotation
 * Write to Ross Barkan
 * Allow annotations to be clicked in dashboard
     * Change hrefProp to something else